jfisher52/influence_theory/README.md

 approximate maximum influence perturbations using efficient inverse-Hessian-vector product implementations.

 In this repo, we provide code which computes the influence function and most influential subsets for two transformer language model experiments.
-We also provide the code which computes the influence functions for two linear models with both synthetic and economic data.
+We also provide the code which computes the influence function for two linear models with both synthetic and economic data.

 ## Dependencies
 The code is written in Python and the dependencies are: